SergeyTeplyakov/DissectingTheCode/posts/final_posts/2017-Dissecting_the_arrays.md

 };
 ```

 I'm not sure when the layout of the array was changed (*) but it seems there was a trade off between speed and managed memory.
-Initial implementation (when the type handle was stored in every array instance) should've been faster due to memory locality, but definitely had non-negligible memory overhead.
-Back than all arrays of reference types had shared method tables.
+Initial implementation (when the type handle was stored in every array instance) should've been faster due to memory locality, but definitely had a non-negligible memory overhead.
+Back then all arrays of reference types had shared method tables.
 But right now this is no longer the case: each array of reference type has its own method table that [points to the same EEClass](https://github.com/dotnet/coreclr/blob/7590378d8a00d7c29ade23fada2ce79f4495b889/src/vm/array.cpp#L272) that points to an element type handle.

 (*) Maybe someone from the CLR team can shed some lights on that.